Ultimate Guide to Kanban Project Management (2023)

 Kanban teams don’t have the time to carefully monitor everyone’s work to keep things flowing.

 That’s why your Kanban team needs to communicate effectively to ensure that everything’s going off as planned.
 Without communication, you’re going to face tons of issues.

 ClickUp Solution: Comments

 That’s where ClickUp Comments come in.

-Each task has in ClickUp has a comment section, which you can use for:
+Each task has in ClickUp has a comment section for: